 Nevertheless, supporters from former NUM strongholds would have taken great pleasure from Mansfield’s demise in 2008, when Town fell out of the League.
 Protests against club owner Keith Haslam reached their zenith.

-In the aftermath, a group of local businessmen bought the club, but not the ground – like the Mechanics a century before, The Stags were locked out of Field Mill, albeit temporarily, when rent wasn’t paid.
+In the aftermath, a group of local businessmen bought the club, but not the ground – like the Mechanics a century before, the Stags were locked out of Field Mill, albeit temporarily, when rent wasn’t paid.
 Field Mill is now called the One Call Stadium.
 Both ground and club are owned by the husband-and-wife team of John and Carolyn Radford, although a planned hotel has yet to go further than a planning application.

-Ex-Town directors then formed breakaway AFC Mansfield in 2012, based at Forest Town east of Mansfield, close to Sherwood Forest Golf Club.
-Promoted to the Northern Counties East League Premier in 2016, The Bulls reached the Third Qualifying Round of the FA Cup in October 2016, losing to Stamford on a late penalty at Forest Town Arena on Clipstone Road.
+Ex-Town directors formed breakaway AFC Mansfield in 2012, based at Forest Town east of Mansfield, close to Sherwood Forest Golf Club.
+Promoted to the Northern Counties East League Premier, the Bulls reached the Third Qualifying Round of the FA Cup in 2017, losing 2-0 to Boston United at Forest Town Arena on Clipstone Road.

-The ground is by Forest Town Library, a bus stop on the Nos.14 (direction Kirton), 15 (direction Walesby) and 16 (direction Clipstone) routes from Mansfield bus station in town 10min away.
-The bar at the ground is currently also used for live entertainment on Thursdays and Saturdays.
+The ground is by Forest Town Library, a bus stop on Stagecoach routes 14, 15 (direction Walesby) and 16 (direction Clipstone) from Mansfield bus station in town 10mins away.
+The clubhouse bar at the ground welcomes all spectators.

 Mansfield station is a short walk from town and the football ground.
-If you need a bus, they’re run by Stagecoach.
-A dayrider ticket is £3.30, pay on board.
+If you need a bus, they’re mainly run by Stagecoach.
+A Day Rider ticket is £3.80, pay on board.
 A PlusBus supplement when you buy your train ticket also allows all-day use of buses, for £3.30.

 The town once housed the largest independent brewery in the UK (‘Not Much Matches Mansfield’) and there’s still a great tradition for ales.
-The intimate Beer Shack under a historic railway viaduct has its own sought-after range while Ye Old Ramme in a traditional spot under in the Marston’s stable.
-The Brown Cow at Ratcliffe Gate, near Mansfield Wesley’s original pitch, is lined with 12 hand-pull pumps pouring house bitter and pale, and Everards Tiger.
+Also on Church Street, Ye Olde Ramme is as traditional as it gets.
+The bar counter at the Brown Cow at Ratcliffe Gate, near Mansfield Wesley’s original pitch, is lined with 12 hand-pull pumps pouring house bitter and pale, and Everards Tiger.

 At Stockwell Gate, within easy reach of town and the ground, the Bold Forester is a family-friendly bar/restaurant in the Hungry Horse group, where live TV sport is sacrosanct.

-A little further out but still convenient for Field Mill, the recently opened, family-run Nell Gwyn at 117 Sutton Road has an excellent selection of ales and a big screen for TV football, as has nearby the Sir John Cockle, a huge Marston’s pub known for its Sunday roasts.
-Both are on the No.1 and nines bus route into town.
+A little further out but still convenient for Field Mill, the family-run Nell Gwyn at 117 Sutton Road has an excellent selection of ales and a big screen for TV football, as has the nearby Sir John Cockle, a huge Marston’s pub known for its Sunday roasts.
+Both are on the Stagecoach 1 and Trentbarton nines bus routes into town.